bradallenfisher/dmd-course-materials/practice/visual_manual.md

 **Process:**
 1. Select something you've struggled to understand for which you would like to create a visual how-to guide
   - Practice KISS.
-1. Use a drawing tool, digital or physical to produce the visual manual.
-  - Examples:
-  - Using pre-made graphics is fine.
-(Example: [Noun Project](https://thenounproject.com/))
+2. Choose the **graphic structure** that best suits the kind of how-to guide you are making.
+  - Examples include a storyboard, a flow-chart, a timeline, a diagram, or a doodle.
+3. Use a pencil, pen, or marker to draw your how-to guide on paper.
-  - If making drawings by hand, use a scanner for best results.
+  - Use a scanner for best results.
-2.

 **Deliverable Requirements:**
 - Photographs are not permitted for this activity.
 Tracing of photographs is permitted.
-- **Format:** PDF
+- **File Type:** PNG or JPG
 - **Size:** US Letter (8.5" x 11")
+- **Resolution:** 150 Pixels/Inch (PPI)
-- **Orientation:** Portrait
+- **Orientation:** portrait
 - **Citation:** Any media acquired from the internet must be properly licensed for use.
 Please follow licensing guidelines which may include attribution.
 Don't use media you don't have permission to use.

 **Assessment:**